-Approved by the FDA in 2008, Latisse (bimatoprost) is an effective treatment that can help you grow longer, thicker and darker eyelashes.
+Approved by the FDA, Latisse® (bimatoprost) is an effective treatment that can help you grow longer, thicker and darker eyelashes.

-Originally launched as a treatment for eyelashes hypotrichosis — a condition that results in poor growth of the eyelashes — Latisse is also prescribed as a cosmetic treatment for people that feel their eyebrows aren’t long, thick or prominent enough.
+Originally launched approved by the FDA in 2001 as a treatment for eyelashes hypotrichosis — a condition that results in poor growth of the eyelashes — Latisse is also prescribed as a cosmetic treatment for people that feel their eyebrows aren’t long, thick or prominent enough.

 We’ve covered the key benefits of Latisse, as well as how you can apply it, in our detailed guide to this medication.

 Overall, Latisse is a safe and effective medication.
 However, a small percentage of people who use Latisse may experience side effects.
 Most of these side effects are mild, although some are more serious and longer-lasting.

 Below, we’ve explained all of the potential side effects of Latisse (bimatoprost), with data on why they develop, how frequently they can occur and what you can do if you experience certain side effects while using Latisse.

 In general, side effects from Latisse are not common.
 The majority of people who use Latisse do not experience any significant side effects, with data from the FDA indicating that even the most common side effects of Latisse only occur in four percent of patients or less.

 In short, your risk of experiencing side effects from Latisse is fairly low.
 Of Latisse’s side effects, the most common are: